 You might be asking yourself, how can I improve my credit score in 60 days when it took me 10 years to acquire the score that I have?
 Or, what can I do in 60 days that will make any difference with my credit score?
 These are valid questions & concerns.
 Nobody knows the exact algorithms that are used with the FICO Score, but experienced Lenders know what actions need to be taken on a credit report to create the largest impact.

 The reason 60 days is the desired time frame is that credit reports update once every 30 days.
 When you make any changes to your credit report, you will want to give it at least 1 full cycle to repair itself.
-Two cycling periods is ideal so that your credit has more time to heal after the actions you have taken.
-Here are the 5 most important actions that you can take to improve your credit score in 60 days:
+Two cycling periods is ideal so that your credit has more time to heal after the positive actions you have taken.

 Late payments have a huge impact on your credit score.
 Having late payments on home mortgages and car loans impact your scores more than smaller items like credit cards or small personal loans.
 If you do have late payments on your credit report, see if you can get them removed.
 Contact the institution to see if they will grant you a good-will reversal.